Home » Zoo » Dallas Zoo tickets

 If you are a tourist, it is best to take the Dallas Area Rapid Transit’s (DART) Red Line Tram to the Dallas Zoo Station.

-If you are planning to drive, take the combined Ewing Avenue / Marsalis Avenue exit from I-35E.
+If you plan to drive, take the combined Ewing Avenue / Marsalis Avenue exit from I-35E.

 Take a left at the Marsalis Avenue light OR stay in the left lane and take the new turnaround to skip the light at Marsalis.